| |

 When you’re ready to serve this salad, give it a good stir, garnish with a sprinkle of chopped green onion, and stand back and watch your guests fill their plates and keep on coming back!

 Look at all that delicious creaminess!
-Honestly I wish y’all could grab a fork and take a taste.
+Honestly, I wish y’all could grab a fork and take a taste.
 It’s such a simple salad that you’ll be tempted to add a bunch of other ingredients to it…but don’t.
 Our friends from the islands know what they’re doing!
 This salad is fantastic with BBQ meats!
 It doesn’t steal the show…it compliments it!

 Close up photo of creamy traditional hawaiian pasta salad